itomtom/interview-modeling/readme.md

 ## Take-home exercise
 Thank you for taking the time to do this exercise.
 Please spend no longer than an hour on the below.
-Please send your answers to alan.thomson@helloself.com.
 If you enjoy the excercise and would like to continue, we would be delighted to interview.
 We will spend the first part of your interview discussing this work.

+Please send your answers to alan.thomson@helloself.com.

 ## Brief: Desired UX
 At HelloSelf, therapy sessions are scheduled between therapists and our members well in advance of the session taking place.
 Sessions take place online.
-Both the member and the therapist join the call via a video call hosted on the web after logging in.
+Both the member and the therapist join the session via a video call hosted on the web after logging in.

 The session screen looks like this:
 ![Session screen](session.png "Session screen")

-These calls last for 50 minutes.
+These sessions last for 50 minutes.
 After the therapist has marked a session as complete, the member is shown a 60-second relaxation video.